depp/sgix/README.md

 To extract, just run `sgix` and specify the destination:

 ```
-$ sgix Example out
+$ sgix Example.idb Example.sw out
 ```

 This will create a folder called `out` with the extracted contents.
-The first parameter can be either the name of the `*.idb` file, the name of the `*.sw` file, or the base name.

 ## License